Cnappi1/my-first-project/README.md

 Recipes: Try some of our recipes.
 There is a range from beginner to gourmet.
 Added 04/04: An image gallery of recipes we are trying to provide to users soon.
 Added a video clip to the gourmet.html subpage to showcase a freshly made sourdough loaf and its singing.
 Entertainment: Check out recommendations for movies, TV shows, books, crafts, and more!
-Store: Arriving soon!
-A store to meet all your cozy needs, from homewares to comfy sweatshirts.
+Store: A store to meet all your cozy needs, from homewares to comfy sweatshirts.
+Now partnered with PayPal for easy and trusted use for our shoppers.
 Contact Us: We love hearing from you!
 Reach out with your questions, concerns, or reviews on our suggestions!

 Code Used: